Steve Lawrence: Career

 Lawrence and Gormé appeared together in the Broadway musical Golden Rainbow, which ran from February 1968 to January 1969.
-Although the show was not a huge success (a summary of this experience is chronicled in unflattering detail in William Goldman's 1968 book The Season), the show contained the memorable song "I've Gotta Be Me".
+Although the show was not a huge success, the show contained the memorable song "I've Gotta Be Me".
+A summary of this experience is chronicled in William Goldman's 1968 book The Season).
 This song originally was sung by Lawrence at the end of the first act of the musical.
 Sammy Davis Jr. later recorded a version of the song that hit number 11 on the U.S. Billboard Hot 100 singles chart in 1969.

 Lawrence starred as Gary McBride in the 1972 film Stand Up and Be Counted.
 In 1980, he was introduced to a new generation of fans with his portrayal of Maury Sline in The Blues Brothers, and reprised the role in the 1998 sequel Blues Brothers 2000.
 Lawrence's other films include The Lonely Guy (1984) and The Yards (2000).
 In 1984, Lawrence and comedian Don Rickles hosted ABC's Foul-Ups, Bleeps & Blunders.
-In 1985, Lawrence and Gormé played Tweedledee (Gormé) and Tweedledum (Lawrence) in Irwin Allen's film adaptation of Alice in Wonderland.
+In 1985, Lawrence and Gormé respectively appeared as Tweedledum and Tweedledee in Irwin Allen's film adaptation of Alice in Wonderland.

 Lawrence played Mark McCormick's father, Sonny Daye, in two episodes of Hardcastle and McCormick.
-He appeared on The Nanny several times — first as himself in season 2, episode 14, and then as the much-talked about, but never really seen, Morty Fine, father of Fran Fine in a few of the final episodes of the show.
+He appeared on The Nanny several times — first as himself in season 2, episode 14, and then as Morty Fine, father of Fran Fine, in a few of the final episodes of the show.
 In 2011, he portrayed Jack, a wealthy love interest of Betty White's character on Hot in Cleveland.
 In 2014, he guest-starred in an episode of Two and a Half Men on CBS and sang the theme song to the parody miniseries The Spoils of Babylon.